tibbe/talks/stanford-2011/performance.md

 * The list of collisions is never empty (and almost always contains a single element).

-* We don't need to store arbitraty elements in the collisions lists, just pairs:
+* We don't need to store arbitraty elements in the list of collisions, just pairs:

 ~~~~ {.haskell}